Gain full insight into Vanuatu taxes for individual tax residents and international companies, including tax rates, the tax system, and exemptions.

 What is the tax scheme in Vanuatu?

 The tax system in Vanuatu is set up so that individuals do not need to pay a lot of tax.
 Personal income tax, wealth tax, inheritance tax, tax on real estate ownership, capital gains tax, and capital export tax are not charged.
-Additionally, value-added tax (VAT) is a 12.5 percent tax rate already included in the cost of goods and services, meaning you do not have to pay it as a separate tax.
+Additionally, the value-added tax (VAT) is 15 percent.

 Is Vanuatu still a tax haven?